xdavido/xdavido/README.md

 - 🌱 I’m currently learning Videogames desing and developement.
 - 💞️ I’m looking to collaborate on VFX.
 - 📫 How to reach me davidruizluengo@gmail.com
-- :zap: Currently working for Electronic Farts (Art department)
+- :zap: Worked teams: Gloton Games, Electronic Farts, DeXuxa.

 <!---
 xdavido/xdavido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.